initmahesh/MLAI-community-labs/Lab2-OpenAIsolargenwithfunctioncalling/README.md

 If you would like more details or assistance with solar panel installation, feel free to reach out!
 ```
-# If you want to understand the code refer to the section as 'Now lets get into the code'

 ## Here we will explain how to run the frontend and backend locally as well as deploying them.

 ### For frontend and backend on the local server: